 The Company recognizes monthly service revenue based upon the fee charged for the LivePerson services, provided that there is persuasive evidence of an arrangement, no significant Company obligations remain, collection of the resulting receivable is probable and the amount of fees to be paid is fixed or determinable.
 The Company's service agreements typically have twelve month terms and, in some cases, are terminable or may terminate upon 30 to 90 days' notice without penalty.
-When professional service fees provide added value to the customer on a standalone basis and there is objective and reliable evidence of the fair value of each deliverable, the Company recognizes professional service fees upon completion and customer acceptance.
+When professional service fees provide added value to the customer on a standalone basis, the Company recognizes professional services fees upon completion and customer acceptance because they have established objective and reliable evidence of the fair value of the undelivered hosting services.
 If a professional services arrangement does not qualify for separate accounting, the Company recognizes the fees, and the related labor costs, ratably over a period of 36 months, representing the Company's current estimate of the term of the client relationship.

-For revenue generated from online transactions between experts and consumers, the Company recognizes revenue net of the expert fees in accordance with Emerging Issues Task Force ("EITF") 99-19, "Reporting Revenue Gross as a Principle versus Net as an Agent" due to the fact that the Company performs as an agent without any risk of loss for collection.
-The Company collects a fee from the consumer and retains a portion of the fee, and then remits the balance to the expert.
+For revenue generated from online transactions between Experts and Users, the Company recognizes revenue net of the expert fees in accordance with Emerging Issues Task Force ("EITF") 99-19, "Reporting Revenue Gross as a Principle versus Net as an Agent" due to the fact that the Company performs as an agent without any risk of loss for collection.
+The Company collects a fee from the consumer and retains a portion of the fee, and then remits the balance to the Expert.
 Revenue from these transactions is recognized when there is persuasive evidence of an arrangement, no significant Company obligations remain, collection of the resulting receivable is probable and the amount of fees to be paid is fixed or determinable.

-(D) STOCK-BASED COMPENSATION
+(E) STOCK-BASED COMPENSATION

-On January 1, 2006, the Company adopted Statement of Financial Accounting Standards SFAS No. 123(R) "Share-Based Payment," ("SFAS No. 123(R) (revised 2004)"), which addresses the accounting for transactions in which an entity exchanges its equity instruments for goods or services, with a primary focus on transactions in which an entity obtains employee services in share-based payment transactions.
+The Company follows Statement of Financial Accounting Standards SFAS No. 123(R) "Share-Based Payment (revised 2004)" ("SFAS No. 123(R)"), which addresses the accounting for transactions in which an entity exchanges its equity instruments for goods or services, with a primary focus on transactions in which an entity obtains employee services in share-based payment transactions.
 SFAS No. 123(R) is a revision to SFAS No. 123, "Accounting for Stock-Based Compensation," and supersedes Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and its related implementation guidance.
 SFAS No. 123(R) requires measurement of the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award (with limited exceptions).
 Incremental compensation costs arising from subsequent modifications of awards after the grant date must be recognized.